 Wills and Prerogative Courts 101

 The Society of Genealogists defines a will as a legal document which includes a person’s wishes as to how their property is to be disposed of (Society of Genealogists 2021).
 The process of proving a will and disposing of the property of the deceased according to their wishes is known as probate (Society of Genealogists 2021).
-Wills proven for this purpose are referred to as “probate wills” and often include many interesting and useful details, such as the name of the testator, the names of their executors and details about their property.
+Wills proven for this purpose are referred to as “probate wills” and often include many interesting and useful details, such as the name of the testator, the names of their executors, and details about their property.

-In the 19th century, the church handled the disposal of property up to a specific amount but, when the testator’s property surpassed this or they owned property in different dioceses, the matter was handled by Prerogative Courts (Wikipedia 2021).
-These were the courts with jurisdiction to handle the grants of probate or letters patent (Wikipedia 2021).
+In the 19th century, the church handled the disposal of property up to a specific amount.
+However, when the testator’s property surpassed this or they owned property in different dioceses, the matter was handled by Prerogative Courts (Wikipedia 2021).
+These were the courts with jurisdiction to handle the grants of probate or letters patent (ibid).
 Perhaps the most famous of these courts is the Prerogative Court of Canterbury, which fell under the authority of the Archbishop of Canterbury, and had jurisdiction over the south of England and Wales.
 This was the only court in the land dealing with wills and administrations from 1653 to 1660 and its archives hold many specimens of wills of people who died abroad and in England up to January 1858 (The National Archives, n.d.).
-Aside from this court, there was also the Prerogative Court of York, which also had jurisdiction over disposal of the property of deceased persons.
+Aside from this court, there was also the Prerogative Court of York, which also had jurisdiction over the disposal of the property of deceased persons.

 In Anne Lister’s and Ann Walker’s time, these two Prerogative courts were part of a complex network of probate courts.
 Several Lister and Walker wills were proven at either or both courts.